 Authors submit their papers to Latvian Language Institute of the University of Latvia via e-mail email@example.com.
 Articles are then directed to the Editor-in-Chief who make a preliminary assessment of whether the paper is suitable for the journal and is relevant to the journal’s policy for publishing such papers.
 If the manuscript does not fulfil criteria or guidelines of Linguistica Lettica, it is rejected immediately.
 If the manuscript is acceptable, the Editor-in-Chief will send it out for the review to a minimum two Reviewers.
 Peer review is by invitation only and Reviewers must be the experts in their field who are qualified to provide an informed and impartial review of the field of an article (Reviewer should be published at least three publications in the field).
 Reviewers review the manuscript by filling the review form of Linguistica Lettica.
 Based on this review, the Editor-in-Chief decides whether to accept the manuscript without further revisions, request further revision, or reject the article.
 If the decision is for further revision, the Author will be given sufficient time to review comments and revise their manuscript.
 The revised manuscript will be re-evaluated by the Editor-in-Chief who will make the final decision.

+The technical and scientific quality of submitted manuscript is first assessed by the editor-in-chief and editors’ assistant.
 All submitted papers are subject to strict blind peer review process by at least two national and international Reviewers.
 The Editor, Authors, and Reviewers of the journal Linguistica Lettica have to follow the standards ensuring compliance with publishing ethics – the responsibility of the journal’s Editorial board is to prevent violations of publishing ethics.
 The Editors screen all papers for plagiarism.
 It is important to avoid data fabrication (researcher did not actually do the study, but made up data) and data falsification (researcher did the experiment but then changed some of the data), plagiarism (copying ideas or text without proper citation), multiple submissions (submission of the same manuscript to more than one journal), redundant publications (publishing very similar manuscripts based on the same experiment).